-The challenge problem for the Intel track has been released and can be accessed through the forum.
-Students may choose one or more problems to complete the challenge.
-They may deploy and test their submission locally (on their machine or a cluster provided by their institute).
-After initial testing, each participating group will be given access to the cluster to deploy and may test their solutions in an environment similar to the one that will be used for final evaluations.
+The challenge is divided into two stages.
+In the first stage, students may deploy and test their submission locally (on their machine or a cluster provided by their institute).
+After initial testing, in the second stage, each participating group will be given access to a cluster (see Important Dates below) to deploy and test their solutions in an environment similar to the one that will be used for final evaluations.

 - Participation in the programming challenge is free and does not incur any registration fees.

-- After the final notification, each member of the team selected for presentation must register for the conference individually at regular conference rates.
+- Registration for the programming challenge does not imply registration for the conference.
+After the final notification, each member of the team selected for presentation must register for the conference individually at regular conference rates.
 See here for details.
 The registration fees and other expenses will be reimbursed on-site.

 Each participating team should submit the following: